Breast cancer is the most common type of cancer in females in the United States. According to the American Cancer Society, about

 Genetic testing for breast cancer risk typically uses a sample of blood, saliva, or cells from the inside of your cheek.
 After the sample is collected, it’s sent to a lab specializing in genetic testing to be analyzed.

 Several gene variations that increase breast cancer risk have been found.
 The most important are those in the BRCA1 and BRCA2 genes.
-According to the National Cancer Institute, about 1 in 400 people have a harmful BRCA variation.
+According to the National Cancer Institute, about

 Other gene variants that may raise breast cancer risk include: